Youth and Adult Training

 Lunch, snacks, water, backpack or bag, hat, sunscreen, bathing suit, change of clothes, towel, closed toe shoes, jacket.

-Registration will be now open for Summer 2026!
+Register now for Summer 2026!

 For any other inquiries about training email info@cultuslakesailing.com